What to do now: Claiming your furlough grant

 You will need to work out the following three separate elements for the claim period.

 - The total amount being paid to furloughed workers.
-You can claim for 80% of your workers’ wages, up to a maximum of £2,500 a month each
+You can claim for the appropriate percentage of your workers’ wages, up to the appropriate maximum value per month each

-Employers will need to calculate the amount they are claiming and should keep a record of how they calculated this value, ideally on a spreadsheet.
+Employers will need to calculate the amount they are claiming and should keep a record of how they calculated this value, ideally on a spreadsheet , for at least six years.
 HMRC will retain the right to retrospectively audit all aspects of an employer’s claim.

-Workers must receive no less than 80% of their referenced pay, and no fees should be deducted, nor should any negotiated lower amount be paid.
+Workers must receive no less than 80% of their referenced pay through government and employer contributions combined, and no fees should be deducted, nor should any negotiated lower amount be paid.